- February 15, 2022

 3) Fun – There is a direct correlation between fun workplaces and productive workplaces.
 If you can create some fun in your work environment, the result will be happy and productive people.

-4) Fairness – If there is a perception of unfairness in the workplace, employee habits may become dysfunction.
+4) Fairness – If there is a perception of unfairness in the workplace, employee habits may become dysfunctional.
 A business owner needs to make sure he or she is fair with the team of employees.
 Although perceptions can’t be controlled, the effort to be fair can be.

 5) Respect – Respect goes both ways.
 As the owner of the business, you have to go first.
 When you are respectful to others, you typically get respect back.
 I have conducted many employee surveys and respect always scores higher in importance than money.